Featured image of post Lightweight Docker in WSL without Docker Desktop

 ExecStart=/usr/bin/dockerd -H fd:// -H tcp://0.0.0.0:2375 --containerd=/run/containerd/containerd.sock

-Edit the /etc/docker/daemon.json and add the hosts configuration as shown below:
+Edit /etc/docker/daemon.json and add the hosts configuration:

 1